SansGuidon/bookmarks/QUOTES.md

 * No matter what the problem is, it's always a people problem.
 [Gerald M. Weinberg](http://www.softwarequotes.com/)
 * Hiring people to write code to sell is not the same as hiring people to design and build durable, usable, dependable software.
 [Larry Constantine](http://www.amazon.com/Beyond-Chaos-Managing-Software-Development/dp/0201719606)
 * A primary cause of complexity is that software vendors uncritically adopt almost any feature that users want. - [Niklaus Wirth](http://www.adrianmccarthy.com/blog/?p=15)
+* You can't be a senior software engineer unless you take ops seriously - [Source](https://twitter.com/esigler/status/778706455419465728)